 Yes, you read that headline correctly.
-If you are thinking of buying a used or new car and you want to save money, we recommend first taking five steps before you even think of heading to a dealership showroom or website to shop.
-When many of us feel that first itch for a new vehicle, we think first about dropping by a dealership to browse—look at a few models, lift a few hoods, check out a few prices.
+If you are thinking of buying a used or new car, take these five steps before you head to a dealership showroom or website to shop.
+When many of us feel that first itch for a new vehicle, we think first about dropping by a dealership to browse—look at a few models and check out a few prices.

 1. Do a little homework.